Oxsomi/core3/docs/graphics_api.md

 ### Properties

 - device: ref to the device that owns it.
 - samplerLocation: resource index into the bindless array that specifies where the sampler is located.
-It does contain additional info in the upper 12 bits, so only the low 20 bits store the index (samplerUniform(resourceId) and sampler(resourceId) can be used to do this automatically).
-Note: samplerId 0 is reserved because EDescriptorType_Sampler is 0, which means that id 0 is resource location 0.
-0 is the default initialization value, so that's automatically reserved by the device to avoid any future issues.
+It does contain additional info in the upper 8 bits, so only the low 13 bits store the index (samplerUniform(resourceId) and sampler(resourceId) can be used to do this automatically).
 - info: used to create the sampler and stores information about the sampler.
   - filter: determining how the sampler filters the input image.
 A bitset of three properties: Mag, Min and Mip.
 If the respective bit is true it represents linear filtering rather than nearest filtering.
 This means there's 7 combinations ranging from nearest min/mag/mip all the way to linear min/mag/mip.
   - addressU, addressV, addressW: determining how out of bounds access for each texture is treated: Repeat, MirrorRepeat, ClampToEdge, ClampToBorder.
 ClampToBorder uses the borderColor to be filtered.